KeppySoftware/OmniMIDI/README.md

 ## Recommended system requirements for smooth Black MIDIs playback
 To use the driver, you need at least:
 - A quad-core CPU running at 2.4GHz (x86_64 compliant)
-- 4096MB of RAM
+- 4GB of RAM
 - Windows 10 with WinMM patch (Included in the driver's configurator, for easy installation)

 ## Minimum system requirements for driver compiling
 To compile (and test) the driver, you need:
 - Microsoft Visual Studio 2017
-- Inno Setup 5.5.6 (It's recommended to install Inno Setup Studio and the Inno Setup Pack)
+- Inno Setup 5.5.6 (It's recommended to install Inno Script Studio and the Inno Setup Pack)
 - A dual-core CPU (Hyper-Threading) running at 1.0GHz (With SSE2 and CMPXCHG16b instructions support, for Microsoft Visual Studio 2017)
 - 768MB of RAM (for both soundfonts and Microsoft Visual Studio 2017)
 - Windows 7 SP1 or greater (Otherwise, no VS2017 for you)